TITLE

 section, of each area where licensed materials are used and stored.

-shall make a radiation survey of the position occupied by each individual in
+make a radiation survey of the position occupied by each

-the vehicle and of the exterior of each vehicle used to transport the licensed
+individual in the vehicle and of the exterior of each vehicle used to

 C. If the sealed source assembly is removed from the logging